 As soon as I was finished with the left side of the new weed free flower bed my husband said, “hey, I think you should continue it all the way to the other end.”

 Have you ever raked camellia blossoms and leaves from a gravel flower bed?
 I think this might be the leverage I need to convince him to finally get them out of here.

 I’ve never cared for them (except when they’re in bloom).
 I’ve asked many times to just get rid of them.
-So far he’s resisted and hey do disguise the water and electrical meter (what dummy builder thought it was a good idea to put an ugly electrical meter on the front of the house?)
+Thankfully seeing how great it looked he agreed and a few weeks later we extended the easy weed free flower bed across the front of the house.